-These standards allow room numbering and wayfinding procedures to be applied consistently and uniformly to all University buildings.
-For UNM and ISS, the naming convention is the system of principles as it relates to the naming and identification of buildings, schools, colleges, departments, rooms, services, and amenities.
+These standards allow room numbering and the wayfinding program to be applied consistently and uniformly to all UNM facilities.
+The naming convention is the system of principles established and approved for UNM, relating to naming and identification of buildings, schools, colleges, departments, rooms, services, and amenities.
 The naming convention includes:

-- A. Function or Formal name for buildings for primary identification. - B. Formal name for Schools, Colleges & Departments are secondary identification.
-Abandon acryonyms as identification unless universally accepted within campus vernacular. - C. Eliminate redundant naming & information, ie. Student Union vs Student Union Building, Conference vs Conference Room, Bursar vs Bursar Office unless a part of the accepted vernacular. - D. Consistent identification throughout all communication & visual media; rescript all verbal and written directions. - E. Use correct grammar in all instances for destinations, ie., eliminate plural usage, instead use: Elevator; Restroom; Women; Men and never use the possessive: Women's Lockers, Janitor's Closet. - F. Abandon use of internal acronyms on signage.
+- A. Function or Formal Name of Buildings: primary identification. - B. Formal Name for Schools, Colleges & Departments: secondary identification. - C. Eliminating redundant naming & information, ie. Student Union vs Student Union Building, Conference vs Conference Room, Bursar vs Bursar Office unless as part of the accepted vernacular. - D. Consistent identification throughout all communication & visual media; re-script all verbal and written directions, maps, etc. - E. Proper grammar used in all instances for destinations, ie., eliminate plural usage: Elevator; Restroom; Women; Men and never use the possessive: Women's Lockers, Janitor's Closet. - F. Abandon use of internal acronyms as identification unless universally accepted as part of the campus culture.